-Professor of Linguistics.
+Chair and Professor of Linguistics.
 Member of Cognitive Science Program faculty.
 Ph.D., Ohio State University, 1991.
 Phonetics, phonology, experimental approaches to language description and language acquisition.

 Associate Professor of Linguistics.
 Ph.D., The Ohio State University, 2005.
 Computational linguistics, corpus annotation and linguistic knowledge, data-driven natural language processing, intelligent computer-aided language learning.